 Sometimes surgery or other procedures if drugs are ineffective

 If the cause of the seizures can be identified and eliminated, no additional treatment is necessary.
 For example, if a low blood sugar (glucose) level (hypoglycemia Hypoglycemia Hypoglycemia is abnormally low levels of sugar (glucose) in the blood.
-Hypoglycemia is most often caused by drugs taken to control diabetes.
-Much less common causes of hypoglycemia include other... read more ) caused the seizure, glucose is given, and the disorder causing the low level is treated.
+Hypoglycemia is most often caused by medications taken to control diabetes.
+Much less common causes of hypoglycemia include... read more ) caused the seizure, glucose is given, and the disorder causing the low level is treated.
 Other treatable causes include an infection, certain tumors, and an abnormal sodium level.

 If the cause cannot be eliminated, general measures plus drugs are usually sufficient to treat seizure disorders.
 If drugs are ineffective, surgery may be recommended.

 Exercise is usually recommended and social activities are encouraged.
 However, people who have a seizure disorder may have to make some adjustments.
 For example, they may be advised to do the following:

 Eliminate or limit their consumption of alcoholic beverages